rodrigombsoares/origin-backend-assignment/README.md

 #### Some Alternatives

 The naive approach to applying a series of rules to a piece of data stored as a UserInfo object, for example, would be a lot of ugly conditional logic.
 This, of course, wouldn't be extensible.
-To make it more extensible and maintainable, every if/else could belong to a method inside UserInfo, but it would violate the Single Responsibility and Open-Closed Principle (making it hard to extend).
+To make it more maintainable, every condition could have its own method inside UserInfo, but it would violate the Single Responsibility and Open-Closed Principle (still not extensible).

 #### Final Approach